-At this juncture you’re probably thinking something along the lines of, now wait a minute, you’re just slapping a film on some windows—it’s not that complicated.
+At this juncture you’re probably thinking: 'Now wait a minute, you’re just slapping film on some windows—it’s not that complicated, right?'

-But think about how you go about purchasing a car.
-There are numerous options to consider when car shopping, such as vehicle color, size, options, and accessories.
-Each decision is based upon your needs, personal preferences, and the expected uses of the vehicle.
-Window tinting is similar in that there are a variety of options to consider, and your window tinting goals—whether privacy, sun protection, safety, environmental, decorative, or some variation thereof—along with your personal preferences, will ultimately play a role in the final price.
+However, think about how you purchase a car.
+There are numerous options to consider when car shopping, such as vehicle color, size, and accessories.
+Each decision is based on your needs, personal preferences, and the expected uses of the vehicle.
+Window tinting is similar in that there are a variety of options to consider.
+Your window tinting goals—whether privacy, sun protection, safety, environmental, decorative, or some variation thereof—along with your personal preferences, will ultimately play a role in the final price.

-Not that window tinting typically represents as big of an investment as purchasing a vehicle, but it’s still an investment in your home or business that needs to meet your goals for years to come.
-So, in order to make sure you get the right window tinting to meet your needs and price point, you need to answer the following questions:
+Granted, window tinting typically doesn't represents as big of an investment as purchasing a vehicle.
+However, it’s still a long-term investment in your home or business that needs to meet your goals.
+So, to make sure you get the right window tinting to meet your needs and price point, you need to answer the following questions:

 - How difficult are the windows to access?
 Are the windows high or do the skylights require special ladders and/or pose safety concerns?

 - What is the site condition?
-This is especially important for commercial projects that may be under construction or have special working-hour requirements or restrictions.
+This is especially important for commercial projects under construction or with special working-hour requirements or restrictions.

 - Do any of your windows already have some type of installed window tinting that would likely need to be removed?
 This may require some special pre-installation preparation work.